alexander-nitsche/typo3-nginx-connector/README.rst

 Found a problem in this repo?
 -----------------------------

-If you find any problems in this sample manual, please add an `Issue <https://github.com/alexander-nitsche/typo3-nginx-connector/issues>`__, or contact the author via Slack or Email.
+If you find any problems in this manual, please add an `Issue <https://github.com/alexander-nitsche/typo3-nginx-connector/issues>`__, or contact the author via Slack or Email.